Kroppeb/AdventOfCodeSolutions/src/Reflection 2021.md

 ## Day 4
 YYYEEEEEESSS, Got some point =p
 * Accidentally opened the question in a new tab, caused me some issues
+* So I kenw I had a `getInts` function, but it was not working.